 The Mangohao River in New Zealand is placed in the North Island.
 The source of the river lies in the Tararua Ranges and the waterway supplies water into the Manawatu River located towards the south of Woodville.
 The river has a hydroelectric dam erected on it.
-The Mangohao River, after initiating its colorful journey from its source, moves through Shannon and Levin.
+The Mangohao River, after initiating its colourful journey from its source, moves through Shannon and Levin.
 The river then makes its way through various mountain ranges drifting from west to east.
 The water body then travels through farmland close to Pahiatua in the Waisrarapa.

 The Mangohao River stands out as one of the most sought-after rafting rivers in the country.
-This Grade IV and V level river offers tumultuous torrents and excellent whitewaters.
+This Grade IV and V level river offers tumultuous torrents and excellent whitewater.
 As the fantastic river meanders along the picturesque valleys and gorges, you can spare a look at the beautiful locations by the riverside!
-For expert paddlers moving down the exquisite valley, the Mangohao River happens to provide complete entertainment package, thanks to its incredible treasure of whitewaters.
+For expert paddlers moving down the exquisite valley, the Mangohao River happens to provide complete entertainment package, thanks to its incredible treasure of whitewater.
 The four to five hours trip along the river valley amidst the splendid wilderness is sure to bring you abundant thrill and fun!

 So, get set for the joy ride along the breathtaking Mangohao River.
 In places where the river sports turbulent waves of Class IV, the rafter must acquire prior knowledge in rafting.
-Hence, get prepared to meet the challenge of the awesome whitewaters and grab all the fun and excitement!
+Hence, get prepared to meet the challenge of the awesome whitewater and grab all the fun and excitement!